• Skip to primary navigation

 • beef mince – I generally use lean beef mince, however you can use any beef mince you have available.
 Alternatively, you can substitute the beef mince for chicken, pork or lamb mince.
 Alternatively you can use sliced chicken breasts instead.

 • curry powder – I use Keens brand but any store-bought curry powder is fine.
-2 tsp of curry powder (as per the recipe) will give you a very mild tasting chow mein (this is the amount I use when I cook this recipe for my family including my young son).
+2 teaspoon of curry powder (as per the recipe) will give you a very mild tasting chow mein (this is the amount I use when I cook this recipe for my family including my young son).
 If you want a stronger flavour, then simply add an extra teaspoon of curry powder.

 • cabbage – use finely sliced white or green cabbage for this recipe.
 It might seem like you’re adding a LOT of cabbage to the frying pan, but it cooks down to virtually nothing!
 Even if you’re not a fan of cabbage, make sure you include it in this recipe… you can’t taste it once cooked as it takes on the flavour of the sweet oyster and soy sauces.